Coin World: Margo Russell period (1962–1985)

-Beth Deisher period (1985-2012)
+Beth Deisher period (1985–2012)

-Upon Margo Russell’s retirement in 1985, Beth Deisher became editor and continued in that capacity until 2012, making her the publication's longest-serving editor.
+Upon Margo Russell's retirement in 1985, Beth Deisher became editor and continued in that capacity until 2012, making her the publication's longest-serving editor.

 Deisher was the lead witness at the July 12, 1995, congressional hearing that catapulted the drive for circulating commemoratives to the top of the U.S. Congress's legislative agenda, eventually resulting in approval of the legislation authorizing the 50 State Quarters program.

 During Deisher's tenure as editor, a supplement magazine issue, Coin World's Coin Values was launched.
 It was published until at least 2012.

-Steve Roach Period (2012-present)
+Steve Roach Period (2012–present)

 Steve Roach, previously Coin World's associate editor, took over as editor-in-chief on April 30, 2012.

 Coin World's reporting also includes coverage of stories about the global numismatic field, including the recent deluge into the numismatic marketplace of counterfeit Chinese coins.

 In March 2019, Coin World launched a weekly podcast hosted by associate editors Chris Bulfinch and senior staff writer Jeff Starck.
 Larry Jewett replaced Bulfinch in January 2021.
-As part of Coin Worlds 60th anniversary, in March 2021 a supplementary book, Coin World Celebrating 60: The Most Influential People in Numismatics 1960-2020, was published and sent to subscribers with the March 2021 issue.
+As part of Coin Worlds 60th anniversary, in March 2021, a supplementary book, Coin World Celebrating 60: The Most Influential People in Numismatics 1960-2020, was published and sent to subscribers with the March 2021 issue.
 The people listed were voted on by Coin World subscribers and the collecting public.
+This has since become an annual supplemental publication.
+In August 2023, a supplemental, Top 100 U.S. Rare Coins was published.

+In April 2023, the magazine reduced its page count by elimination the monthly coin values section, which proved to be very unpopular.
+The next month, the valuations were restored, and the magazine reduced its World Coins and Paper Money coverage.
+In May, Coin World Trends was re-launched as a supplement with the monthly issues, and continues to be published.